-- 1. The Major Ports having management control of Ports Owned Dredging Company may award the dredging works of the respective ports to the company on nomination basis on approval of Board of Trustees/ Directors of the Port.
-Whenever this route for award is followed the principle of competitive market price discovery for the same quality and conditions shall be followed (to ensure high efficiency incost, time and quality in execution of dredging projects). - 2.
+- Major Port may entrust a dredging project to a Ports' owned company, in which it owns controlling share, on nomination basis on approval of Board of Trustees/ Directors of the Port.
+Whenever this route for award is followed the principle of competitive market price discovery for the same quality and conditions shall be followed. - 2.
 The Major Ports may invite open competitive bidding for dredging projects after obtaining the approval of Board of Trustees/Directors. - 3.
-The Circulars issued by the Ministry of Ports, Shipping and Waterways under the "AtmaNirbhar Bharat" or make-in-India or similar policies issued from time to time shall be followed. - 4.
-The Major Ports should engage Project Management Consultant(PMC) for Capital Dredging Projects.
-The decision of engaging PMC may be taken by considering such as severity of the project, duration of the execution, cost of the project etc. Notionally, Rs.
-100 crores may be considered to be a large enough project for engagement of a PMC.
-However, if the projects are critical and time sensitive or complex in nature, a qualified PMC may be required for smooth execution.
-The PMC shall be monitor execution of works as per all financial, quality and statutory requirements.
+The Circulars issued by the Ministry of Shipping under the "Atma Nirbhar Bharat" or make-in-India or similar policies issued from time to time shall be followed. - 4.
+The Major Ports should engage Project Management Consultant (PMC) for Capital Dredging Project of value more than Rs.
+100 crores which shall be monitored by PMC for execution of works and the Third party survey for ascertaining pre and post levels.
 The engagement of PMC for maintenance dredging project should be need based on project requirement assessed by Port; - 5.
 Guidelines issued by Director General (Shipping), Mumbai from time to time in terms of relevant provisions of Merchant Shipping Act shall be applicable, except where such provisions are exempted by Government of India.
-The Ministry of Ports, Shipping and Waterways may in consultation with Director General (Shipping) provide exemptions from time to time as may be required. - 6.
+The Ministry of Shipping may in consultation with Director General (Shipping) provide exemptions from time to time as may be required. - 6.
 All Major Ports should comply with the guidelines issued by the Central Vigilance Commission from time to time for processing the tenders in a transparent manner.
 Ports may ensure that pre-qualification criterion is fixed in advance and it should not be very stringent to restrict entry of potential Indian bidders.
 The prequalification conditions should be exhaustive yet specific.
 The prescribed conditions should be clearly specified in the bid documents to ensure fair competition and transparency.

 - 7. The Major Ports should upload past dredging project technical and financial details on their respective websites, including the soil dredged, volume dredged, duration for dredging work, borehole information, designed depth with tolerance and other applicable requisite details so as to ensure transparency in the implementation. - 8.
-The guidelines issued by MoPSW for security clearance of the bidder for Port Project under PPP, including dredging project, shall also be applicable.
+The guidelines issued by MoS for security clearance of the bidder for Port Project under PPP, including dredging project, shall also be applicable.
 Dredgers shall be bound to follow Indian Merchant Shipping Act and regulations, unless any specific provision is exempted by the Government of India. - 9.
 All Major ports shall provide tentative dredging plan once in every 5 years to Indian Ports Association (IPA), New Delhi. - 10.
-The Ministry of Ports, Shipping and Waterways reserves the right to assign in public interest, any contract for dredging work in any Major Port on nomination basis to Ports owned dredging company following due settlement process. - 11.
-Dispute Resolution Committee consisting of dredging expert/s, officer of the Major Port and representative of the dredging company may be constituted by the port for resolving disputes to avoid arbitration /court cases. - 12.
-The recycling of dredge material should be included in the bid documents of the dredging projects to ensure reuse of dredge material.
+The Ministry of Shipping reserves the right to assign in public interest, any contract for dredging work in any Major Port on nomination basis to Ports owned dredging company following due settlement process.